sarahfuchi/Data-Science/Prediction (Regression)/README.md

 ## 4.8 Random Forest Regressor

 Random Forest Regression is a supervised learning algorithm that uses ensemble learning method for regression.
-Ensemble learning method is a technique that combines predictions from multiple machine learning algorithms to make a more accurate prediction than a single model.
+The ensemble learning method is a technique that uses predictions from multiple machine learning algorithms to make a more accurate prediction than a single model could.
 More on that can be found at [Random Forest Regressor](https://levelup.gitconnected.com/random-forest-regression-209c0f354c84).

 Here are the results of the Random Forest Regressor model: